freehandle/breeze/README.md

 }
 ```

-The underlying system must keep the ports 5401, 5402, 5404 and 5405 open for tcp connections from anywhere.
-Even though not required by the protocol, it is desirable that validator nodes keep gateway and blocks relay firewalls open so that gateway services and block listeners can connect to the validator.
+The underlying system must keep the ports 5401, 5402, 5404 and 5405 open for TCP connections from anywhere.
+Although not required by the protocol, it is desirable that validator nodes keep gateway and blocks relay firewalls open so that gateway services and block listeners can connect to the validator.

 One can check [freehandle.org](freehandle.org/testnets/pauba) for a freehandle trusted node for the Paúba proof-of-stake testnet.

 After running the node one has to use kite to sync the secret key associated with the node token.
 The token must be a public key indexed in the vault file.

-The service will try to connect to trusted nodes to sync state and if successfull candidate to become a validator.
+The service will try to connect to trusted nodes to sync state and, if successfull, candidate to become a validator.

 #### Personalized breeze configuration

-In order to configure a personalized breeze network one has to provide more detailed information.
-Besides providing the information in the configuration above (possibly with other ports), one has to provide information about the network.
-First one has to define the permission schema and the breeze parameter in the form.
+In order to configure a personalized breeze network more detailed information must be provided.
+Besides the information in the configuration above (possibly with other ports), information about the network must also be provided.
+First step is defining the permission schema and the breeze parameter in the form:

 ```
 {